Correlations of multiplicative functions in function fields: Short Exponential Sums of Non-Pretentious Functions

 where $M:=1+M_{\textnormal{Dir}}(f;N,H)$ \end{thm}

-We will deduce both of these results from the following result, proved specifically for completely multiplicative functions.
+We will deduce both of these results from the following result about completely multiplicative functions.

-\begin{thm} Let $1 \leq H \leq N$.
-Let $f : \mc{M} \ra \mb{U}$ be completely multiplicative.
-Then Theorem \ref{ShortExpSumFFComplex} holds for $f$.
-Moreover, if $f$ is real-valued and $q$ is odd then Theorem \ref{ShortExpSumFF} holds for $f$. \end{thm} We will begin by proving Theorem \ref{ShortExpSumFFCM}, the deduction of Theorems \ref{ShortExpSumFFComplex} and \ref{ShortExpSumFF} for a general multiplicative function $f$ being completed at the end of this section.
+\begin{thm} Let $1 \leq H \leq N-N^{3/4}$.
+Let $f \colon \mc{M} \ra \mb{U}$ be completely multiplicative.
+Then Theorem~\ref{ShortExpSumFFComplex} holds for $f$.
+Moreover, if $f$ is real-valued and $q$ is odd then Theorem~\ref{ShortExpSumFF} holds for $f$. \end{thm} We will begin by proving Theorem~\ref{ShortExpSumFFCM}; we will prove the deduction of Theorems~\ref{ShortExpSumFFComplex} and~\ref{ShortExpSumFF} for general 1-bounded multiplicative functions at the end of this section.
 The proofs of the complex and real cases begin the same way.
 We shall thus begin both simultaneously, then highlight where the differences arise below.

-We shall proceed via the circle method, as in \cite{mrt}, splitting into cases according to whether $\alpha$ lies in a major or minor arc (to be defined momentarily).
+We proceed using the circle method, as in~\cite{mrt}, splitting into cases according to whether $\alpha$ lies in a major or minor arc (to be defined momentarily).
 In the function field setting, arcs can be determined via the following form of Dirichlet's theorem.

-\begin{lem}[Dirichlet's Theorem in Function Fields] Suppose $\alpha \in \mb{T}$.
+\begin{lem}[Dirichlet's theorem in function fields] Suppose $\alpha \in \mb{T}$.
 Given $M \geq 1$ we can find $g \in \mc{M}_{\leq M}$ and $a \in \mb{F}_q[t]$ coprime to $g$ with $\deg{a} < \deg{g}$ such that $\lla g\alpha - a \rra \leq q^{-M}.$ \end{lem}

 \begin{proof} This follows from the pigeonhole principle, just as in the integer setting. \end{proof}